 Any combination of the suggested words above will help her make a mental connection between boundaries and being her own best friend.

 Continue Your Conversations

-The ideas in this article aren't meant to be communicated in one formal, sit-down, dictatorial conversation.
+The ideas in this article are not meant to be communicated in a single, formal, sit-down, dictatorial conversation.
 Instead, try to casually insert ideas about boundaries into random life events and conversations.
 Let her absorb and organize the information at her own pace.

-As your daughter gets older, and the consent conversation evolves, boundaries can and probably will apply to more mature subjects.
-But you'll have left a trail of important breadcrumbs that she can follow on her own and form the crucial conclusion that she alone is in charge of her own boundaries.
+As your daughter gets older and misogyny becomes a bigger issue, boundaries can and probably will apply to more mature subjects.
+But you'll have already left a trail of important breadcrumbs that she can follow on her own and form the crucial conclusion that she alone is in charge of her own boundaries.

 Be proud of that!